datacite/undercoat/CONTRIBUTING.md

 \"enhancement\" and \"help wanted\" is open to whoever wants to implement it.

-### Write Documentation

-undercoat could always use more documentation, whether as part of the official undercoat docs, in docstrings, or even on the web in blog posts, articles, and such.

 ### Submit Feedback

 The best way to send feedback is to file an issue at